What Is a Works Council?

 How Many members Are in the Works Council?

 The Works Council may remain in place for 2, 3 or 4 years, as this is described in their Rules of Procedure [OR-reglement].
 After the term, new elections will be held.
-The composition is described in article 6 of the Works Councils Act.
+The composition and number of members is described in article 6 of the Works Councils Act.